pusateri/IETFNext/README.md

 12. keep downloaded folder of drafts, slides that can be purged
 13. add background tint on bof sessions and groups
 14. add bofs to group list search filter
+15. set version and git id
+16. add settings when add local time
+17. crash sometimes when filter by favorites and then select Session
+18. webview background loading

 IETF colors:
 	gray: 0xc0c0c0